by Andrea M. Darcy

 Low self-worth often stems from very deep-rooted issues.
 This becomes clear looking at the common reasons for not feeling good enough.

 [Want to talk to someone about your secret beliefs you are not good enough?
-Book a Skype session with a therapist you like, be talking as soon as tomorrow.]
+Book an online therapy session with a therapist you like, be talking as soon as tomorrow.]

 7 Reasons For Feeling Not Good Enough

 1.You have hidden core beliefs that are running the show.

 The thoughts we actually hear in our heads are far less powerful than those that lurk in our unconscious.
 Low self worth is inevitably connected to the buried and hidden assumptions about the world, others, and ourselves that we mistake as fact.

 These ‘core beliefs‘ are often formed when we were children, with a child’s simple perspective.
 So they can be surprisingly dramatic and untrue.
 And yet we unwittingly base all our life decisions around them.

 For example, a child with a parent who suddenly leaves one day without offering a reason is not evolved to understand an adult having a mental breakdown, or running off for space after a fight.
 In the child’s mind, the core belief ‘if you love someone they leave you’ takes hold.
 Even if the parent comes back a few days later the belief sticks, and the child grows into an adult who never lets anyone close.

 2. If you listen deeply, your inner voice is actually critical and judgemental.